filecoin-project/specs/src/systems/filecoin_markets/storage_market/storage_deal/storage_deal_states.md

 - `Active`: the deal has been proven and not yet expired.
 - `Deleted`: the deal has expired or the sector containing the deal has been terminated because of faults.

-Note that `Unpublished` and `Deleted` states not tracked on chain.
+Note that `Unpublished` and `Deleted` states are not tracked on chain.
 To reduce on-chain footprint, an `OnChainDeal` struct is created when a deal is published and it keeps track of a `LastPaymentEpoch` which defaults to -1 when a deal is in the `Published` state.
 A deal transitions into the `Active` state when `LastPaymentEpoch` is positive.

 The following describes how a deal transitions between its different states.